If you are in the food and beverage business, then a significant portion of your leads and referrals are more than likely originating on the Web.

 Working on a reputation and reviews-based marketing strategy by shifting resources from on-page SEO has the added advantage of giving you better tools to measure and track your ROI.
 The numbers don’t lie.
 Working on growing your Google reviews is a move you don’t want to neglect.

-The Rewards Are Worth the Effort When You Engage Your Patrons Using Google Tools
+Worth the Effort to Engage Your Patrons Using Google Tools

 To think about Google My Business as only a tool for review collection is to do a disservice to your business by not taking advantage of the full potential of this free service.
 Explore ways to engage your patrons and potential patrons by taking other Google My Business-based actions such as improving your multimedia, blogging, posting directly on your Google profile, and taking the time to respond to reviews and engage with your Google+ followers.